RRiA at a glance

 Subscribe to our newsletter for news and announcements.

-Keynote – September 22, 5:00 PM
+Keynote Lecture – September 22, 5 PM

-A welcome reception will follow the keynote, offering an opportunity to connect with fellow participants.
+With opportunity to connect with fellow participants.

-Helena Jambor and Christopher Schmied, leads of the PixelQuality initiative and recipients of the 2024 Einstein Foundation Early Career Award, will share insights into how their initiative grew into an international effort and helped inspire new reporting standards at Nature.
+Helena Jambor, Associate Professor at the University of Applied Sciences of the Grisons, and Christopher Schmied, Postdoctoral Researcher at the Leibniz Institute for Molecular Pharmacology (FMP), are leads of the PixelQuality Initiative and recipients of the 2024 Einstein Foundation Early Career Award.
+In this input talk, Christopher will share insights into how this initiative grew into an international effort and helped inspire new reporting standards at Nature.

-After the remarks, join us for a networking dinner set among the towering dinosaurs in the iconic hall of the Museum für Naturkunde Berlin.
+Join us for a networking dinner set among the towering dinosaurs in the iconic hall of the Museum für Naturkunde Berlin.